civicrm/civicrm-core/ext/riverlea/README.md

   );
 }

+If you want to include your own styles in addition to variables, you can include a civicrm.css in your subtheme in the same directory as _variables.css.
+However, you'll need to:

+1. Include the Riverlea civicrm.css in your civicrm.css: ```@import url(/path/to/your/ext/riverlea/core/css/civicrm.css);```
+2. Change the search order, as show above, to place your subtheme before ```_riverlea_core_```.

 ## Troubleshooting
 - Unless you really need it (e.g. applying an urgent fix, or running a test), delete the custom/ext version of RiverLea, once you are on CiviCRM 5.80 or later.
 - After removing the custom/ext RiverLea directory, the civicrm/ext version should load automatically.
 It may appear to be enabled, but normally you will need to disable and re-enable it before RiverLea streams appear in Display Settings.